taugroup/PSIAP_AI3/Phase2/fire_data/README.md

 - **Title**: Fire Alarm Data
 - **Data Curator**: [TAU Group](https://taugroup.github.io/)
 - **Description**: This dataset contains artificially generated fire alarm data.
-The raw data was collected at the [Disaster City](https://teex.org/about-us/disaster-city/) on Mar 10, 2023, and the synthetic data go from Mar 10, 2023 to April 15, 2023.
+The raw data was collected at the [Disaster City](https://teex.org/about-us/disaster-city/) on March 10, 2023, and the synthetic data go from March 10, 2023 to April 15, 2023.
 A report of the data generated with pandas-profiling is also available in the folder as a reference.
 - **Keywords**: Synthetic Data, Fire Alarm, AI3
 - **License**: Open Data Commons (ODC) licenses
 - **Version**: V1.0